ATA-ATAPI.COM has joined forces with High Performance Storage, Inc. (HPS)

 ATA-ATAPI.COM DOES NOT manufacture, sell or support any hardware products.

-Here are links to the major organizations that publish ATA information:
+Here are links to major organizations that publish I/O interface and storage device standards, specifications and other information:

 The Berg Software Design web site is a great resouce for finding information, products and services for all I/O interfaces.

 If you need serious ATA design or development help for your ATA/ATAPI project, contact Deadline Specialists.

 Notice to anyone providing a link to this site: Please provide a link only to http://www.ata-atapi.com.
 Any other link, including links that specify additional directory or file information, are subject to change and may not work in the future.